 The Cytiva product lifecycle is governed by standardized requirements and quality procedures for continuous product improvement.
 The change control notification (CCN) service is an essential component in the product lifecycle.
 Changes of BioProcess instruments and columns spare parts and accessories are published to all subscribers after registered for the CCN service.

-Custom hardware products: Cytiva is committed to continuing to supply spare parts for custom BioProcess hardware products for a period of 10 years after product delivery, unless otherwise defined in the custom project.
-The end-of-product sales support period will be included in the documentation package delivered with the product.
-No further notification of the discontinuation of the end-of product sales support will be sent out.
+Custom hardware products: Cytiva is committed to continue supporting customers with spare parts and services for custom BioProcess hardware products for a period of ten years after product delivery, unless otherwise defined in the custom project.
+The end of service support period will be stated in the documentation package delivered with the product.
+No further notifications of the discontinuation of support will be provided.

 UNICORN control software and FlexFactory Standard Automation control software are designed and built to be used within a regulated environment to enable customer to fulfil current good manufacturing practice (cGMP).
 Products are developed in accordance with GAMP™ 5 guidelines and related Good Practice Guides.
 GAMP guidance aims to achieve computerized systems that are fit for the intended use, and meet current regulatory requirements, by building upon existing industry good practice.
 Likewise the control software includes functionality that enables compliance with FDA 21 CFR Part 11 (use of electronic documents and signatures) and EU GMP Annex 11.
 This annex is a European regulation for risk-based handling of computerized systems with focus on quality.
 There are features such as system audit trail, electronic signatures, and electronic records.

 ISPE GAMP 5 is a risk-based approach to compliant GxP computerized systems based on scalable specification and verification.
 GAMP 5 is a guideline and provides pragmatic and practical industry guidance to achieve compliant computerized systems fit for intended use in an efficient and effective manner.